 🌟Love the recipe?
 Please leave a 5-star rating in the recipe card and/or a review in the Comments section below!

 👋Stay in touch on Instagram, Pinterest and Facebook.
 Don't forget to tag me when you try one of my recipes!
 And subscribe above to join our email community for all the latest updates!

 - ½ cup low-sodium soy sauce

 - 1 ½ tablespoons gochujang (Korean chili paste)

 - 1 tablespoon sesame oil

 - 2 teaspoons toasted sesame seeds, plus extra for garnish

-- 2 pounds boneless, skinless chicken breasts, cut into ½-inch thick strips
+- 2 pounds chicken breasts or thighs boneless, skinless, cut into ½-inch thick strips

 - 12 ounces broccoli, cut into florets